TomaszKandula/SongLyrics/README.md

 1. Web API (NET Core 3.1 / C# language).
 1. SQL Database, Entity Framework Core.
+1. SeriLog for structural logging*.

 Unit Tests and Integration Tests are provided using [XUnit](https://github.com/xunit/xunit) and [FluentAssertions](https://github.com/fluentassertions/fluentassertions).

+*Kibana and ElasticSearch are planned to be used.

 ## Setting-up the database